marksmccann/froyo/docs/getting-started/creating-a-component.md

 ### Add the Initialize Method

 We now need to grab DOM elements and add an event listener.
 However, before we can do that, we need a place to put that logic &mdash; the [`initialize`](../api/component.md#initialize) method.
-This method is called once during initialization and is the designation location for performing setup tasks like those previously mentioned.
+This method is called once during initialization and is the designated location for performing setup tasks like those previously mentioned.

 ```js
 class FrozenYogurt extends froyojs.Component {